Layr-Labs/devkit-cli/README.md

 devkit avs create --overwrite my-existing-hourglass-project

 # Once you have a project directory, following commands should be run from the project directory you created.
+# For example, if you executed `create my-hourglass-project`, you should `cd` into the
+# project directory ~/avs/my-hourglass-project

 devkit avs build

 devkit avs devnet start